 Do What You Love, Know What You Love

 I’ve always hated the saying ‘do what you love’.
-Because I’m not particularly infatuated with what I do.
-I feel chained to the career I’ve forged because it’s lucrative and I’m good at it.
-If I had a choice, I still feel as clueless as I did when I left school as to what I’d do.
+Sometimes I still feel as clueless as I did when I left school as to what I’d do.

 At school, I enjoyed certain subjects more than others- I always loved history and English.
 When it came to picking a field of study, I had limited options.
 It was basically a Bachelor of Arts or nothing.
 A Bachelor of Arts is a general degree, and I feel like a generalist in life.